bigpuritz/javaforge-blog/camel-rnd/README.md

 This project demonstrates how to create a simple Apache Camel component.

-This component generates random character sequences that can be consumed by the subsequent route nodes.
+It generates random character sequences that can be consumed by the subsequent route nodes.

 Component's URI format: